This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Who pays for the dispute board?

-The contract, the member’s agreement or the rules will determine parties’ liability for the dispute board members’ fees and expenses.
+The contract, the member’s agreement or the applicable dispute board rules will determine parties’ liability for the dispute board members’ fees and expenses.
 The default is that each party is liable for one half.
 Many contracts provide that the contractor pay the fees in full and then include one half in its applications for payment under the underlying contact to the employer.